accademiadev/fake-cookie-auth-server/README.md

-# Node starter w/ Authentication (Express, TypeScript)
+# Fake server for cookie-based authentication (educational only)

-> A starter template for demo or instructional purposes.
+> A starter template for demo or educational purposes.

 ## Features